 The government of Belarus does not look kindly upon online betting.
 Citizens may only place bets at licensed Belarusian betting sites that operate on .by domains, of which there is only one: the Super Loto website.
 There are rumors that the government may soon extend licensing to local betting websites but nothing has come of that yet.
 If things do change, the most likely scenario is that existing land-based operators will have the option to host certain games online.

-Reports began circulating as early as 2014 that draft laws seek to give the government the ability to license and tax certain gaming sites who keep servers on Belarus land.
+Reports began circulating as early as 2014 that draft laws seek to give the government the ability to license and tax certain gambling sites who keep servers on Belarus land.
 The draft proposal also included the possibility of a government-run casino site.

 This looked like a realistic proposal from the beginning considering Belarus already allows brick-and-mortar casinos.
 It took some time, but the government finally moved in 2018 to legalize online gambling with the passage of Decree No. 305.